We often nag you about doing not-fun things like choosing a good web host (or not doing fun things like installing all. the. plugins).

 When you use it, you ought to be mindful of being on public display yourself.
 Act kindly but firmly.
 Assume that whoever is manning the public channel wants to help, but isn’t in the support trenches him/herself.

-I chose Twitter as our public “battleground,” and called out Bluehost.
+We chose Twitter as our public “battleground,” and called out Bluehost.

 Bluehost Support (a separate account) responded and asked me to directly message them.
 Out of the public light, but OK.
 We’ll give them a chance.